 The University holds endorsement as a deductible gift recipient under Subdivision 30 of the Income Tax Assessment Act 1997.
 This ensures that bona fide donations made to the University can be claimed by the donor as an income tax deduction.
 Under the GST legislation donations are not defined as consideration and thus do not constitute a taxable supply.

-The University must produce a tax invoice whenever a taxable supply above $55 GST inclusive is provided, to enable the recipient of the supply to claim an input tax credit.
-Conversely the University must hold a valid tax invoice for all expenses incurred above $55 GST inclusive, to enable an input tax credit to be claimed.
+The University must produce a tax invoice whenever a taxable sale of more than $82.50 (including GST) is made, to enable the recipient of the supply to claim an input tax credit.
+Conversely the University must hold a valid tax invoice for all expenses incurred, to enable an input tax credit to be claimed.

 All tax invoices must include the following information for an input tax credit to be validly claimed:-